squizlabs/PHP_CodeSniffer/README.md

     composer global require "squizlabs/php_codesniffer=*"

-Make sure you have `~/.composer/vendor/bin/` in your PATH.
+Make sure you have the composer bin dir in your PATH.
+The default value is `~/.composer/vendor/bin/`, but you can check the value that you need to use by running `composer global config bin-dir --absolute`.

 Or alternatively, include a dependency for `squizlabs/php_codesniffer` in your `composer.json` file.
 For example: